azharismail125/AWS-Restart-Portfolio/Projects/S3 Static Website/business-overview.md

 ### Project Overview

 Cloud Fitness Gym is a fictional modern fitness and wellness centre undergoing a digital transformation.
-The current business relies heavily on manual membership registrations, phone bookings, pape[...]
+The current business relies heavily on manual membership registrations, phone bookings, paper records, and social media enquiries, resulting in operational inefficiencies, poor customer experience, and limited scalability.

-The objective of this project is to migrate Cloud Fitness Gym's customer-facing website and booking platform to Amazon Web Services (AWS), creating a secure, scalable, highly available, and cost-ef[...]
+The objective of this project is to migrate Cloud Fitness Gym's customer-facing website and booking platform to Amazon Web Services (AWS), creating a secure, scalable, highly available, and cost-effective cloud-native solution.

-The project demonstrates a complete cloud migration strategy, incorporating a responsive static website, serverless backend, cloud-based authentication, database services, automated notifications,[...]
+The project demonstrates a complete cloud migration strategy, incorporating a responsive static website, serverless backend, cloud-based authentication, database services, automated notifications, monitoring, and cost optimization.

 ### Vision Statement

-To create a modern, cloud-native digital platform that enables Cloud Fitness Gym to deliver exceptional fitness experiences while leveraging AWS to improve operational efficiency, security, scalab[...]
+To create a modern, cloud-native digital platform that enables Cloud Fitness Gym to deliver exceptional fitness experiences while leveraging AWS to improve operational efficiency, security, scalability, and customer engagement.

 ### Project Objectives